 Alongside projects with pioneers in the field, since 2007, Sevim embarked on creating “alternative” visual narratives in the context of post-9/11 era in examination of the individual's place amidst historic shifts for which she photographed in Afghanistan, in Israel and the West Bank, in Egypt and in Turkey .

-Sevim’s works have been included in various exhibitions and publications internationally and won numerous international awards and grants.
+Sevim’s works have been included in numerous exhibitions and publications and won numerous awards and grants internationally .
 She is the author of “Embed in Egypt”, published by Kehrer Verlag (DE) in 2015, which was a finalist for the coveted MACK’s First Book Award in London (2014) and as a result added to the National Media Museum Collection in Bradford, U.K. She is the first, and to date the only photographer of Turkish origin to become the grantee of the Magnum Foundation Fund (formerly known as the Emergency Fund) and was also named as one of the 30 New and Emerging Photographers to Watch by Photo District News in 2016.

 For all inquiries: firstname.lastname@example.org

 Copyright © 2017 Emine Gozde Sevim.
 All rights reserved.